A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Numerical Simulations

-In \Cref{fig:closely}, we investigate the case of closely-spaced DoAs with equal power as discussed in \Cref{rem:closely_equal}, in the same setting as the right plot of \Cref{fig:spectral_error}.
+In Fig.~\ref{fig:correlated}(b) and \ref{fig:correlated}(e), we investigate the case of closely-spaced DoAs with equal power discussed in \Cref{rem:closely_equal}, in the same setting as the bottom panel of Fig.~\ref{fig:spectral_error}.
 We observe that: \begin{enumerate} \item classical ESPRIT fails to distinguish two closely-spaced DoAs with a distance of order $O(N^{-1})$; and \item the proposed G-ESPRIT is $N$-consistent in this setting, with variance coinciding with the MSE. \end{enumerate}

-To illustrate the ``lucky'' consistency of classical ESPRIT in the case of widely-spaced DoAs from uncorrelated sources discussed in \Cref{rem:wide_uncorrelated}, we show, in \Cref{fig:uncorrelated}, the DoA estimation results in the setting as in \Cref{fig:correlated} but with power matrix $\P =\I_K$.
+To illustrate the ``lucky'' consistency of classical ESPRIT in the case of widely-spaced DoAs from uncorrelated sources discussed in \Cref{rem:wide_uncorrelated}, we show, in Fig.~\ref{fig:correlated}(c) and \ref{fig:correlated}(f), the DoA estimation results in the setting as in Fig.~\ref{fig:correlated}(a) but with power matrix $\P =\I_K$.
 We observe that the classical ESPRIT estimates are in agreement with those of G-ESPRIT, and are close to the true DoAs.
-In this case, both ESPRIT are G-ESPRIT are unbiased estimators, having their MSEs coinciding with variances, but much larger than the CRB, again of a consequence of small $\Delta$.
+In this case, both ESPRIT are G-ESPRIT are unbiased estimators, having their MSEs coinciding with variances.